MAKE: Nature's Late Bloomers

 Chives offer the subtle flavor of onion or garlic to simple dishes like scrambled eggs and salads.
 But let's be honest - what would a baked potato be without chives on top?
 You'll find two recipes in this post: chive butter chips and chive blossom vinegar.
 Enjoy

-TREK: Madagascar - An Island of Farmers & Tropical Herbs
+TREK: Madagascar - Farmers & Tropical Herbs

 GROW: 3 Ways to Support Pollinators